dimanikulin/fva/FVADocMD/LEARNED_AS_SA.md

-# What I learned as an Application Architect while creating my own product
+# What I learned as an Application Architect while creating my product
 - "Are you kidding?", - you will ask me. - "Do such small applications require an arhitect to be involved?"
 - "Yes, yes, and yes!", - my answer will be.